 Other than refinancing your student loans to lower the monthly payment, you could try switching payment plans.
 If your federal student loans are on the Standard Repayment Plan, switch to an income-driven repayment plan to lower payments.
 You can use a calculator to estimate your payments on these plans before applying for the change.

 Don’t forget that a good payment history with all of your student loans is a plus when applying for any type of mortgage.
 Each mortgage lender has its own set of rules.
 You can take a deep breath knowing that student loan debt and refinancing won’t always stop you from getting a home.

-One option to look into is LeverageRx, which provides home loans for physicians, dentists and medical professionals.
-It offers a low down payment and doesn’t require mortgage insurance.
-The most significant part is that it allows higher student loan balances than conventional or Federal Housing Administration (FHA) loans.
+One option to look into is White Coat Investor, which has a page for physicians, dentists and medical professionals.
+Physician mortgages offer a low down payment and do not require mortgage insurance.
+The most significant part is that a physician mortgage allows higher student loan balances than conventional or Federal Housing Administration (FHA) loans.